-Thomas L. Walker is of counsel to the firm and has been practicing law since 1992.
-He first clerked for Jim Wimberly in 1991 and later became an associate of the firm.
-After leaving to practice with a large insurance defense firm and eventually to open his own office as a solo practitioner, Thomas returned to Wimberly Lawson in 2016 in his current position.
+Thomas L. Walker is of counsel to Wimberly & Lawson and has been practicing law since 1992.
+He first clerked for Jim Wimberly in 1991 and worked as an associate of the firm.
+After leaving to practice with a large insurance defense firm and to open his own office as a solo practitioner, Thomas returned to Wimberly Lawson in 2016 in his current position.

-Thomas is an experienced litigator practicing workers’ compensation before the Georgia State Board of Workers’ Compensation and the Georgia Courts, and civil litigation, employment litigation and criminal defense before the State and Superior Courts of Georgia, the Georgia Court of Appeals and Supreme Court, and the United States District Court for the Northern District of Georgia.
-In addition, Thomas has represented and advised clients in a wide range of employment matters including OSHA, Title VII, the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), the Family Medical Leave Act (FMLA), the Fair Labor Standards Act (FLSA), and the Affordable Care Act (ACA) and has assisted employers negotiating and drafting employment contracts, evaluating covenants not to compete, revising handbooks and drafting drug testing plans and policies involving the ADA, HIPAA, the Drug Free Workplace Act and privacy issues.
-Moreover, Thomas aids employers responding to wage deduction orders for student loans, wage deduction orders for child support, orders for medical support, tax liens and garnishments.
-Finally, Thomas has successfully defended employers in unemployment matters before the Georgia Department of Labor Unemployment Compensation Appeals Division and Board of Review and the Superior Courts.
+Thomas is an experienced litigator practicing workers’ compensation before the Georgia State Board of Workers’ Compensation and the Georgia Courts.
+He also practices civil litigation, employment litigation and criminal defense before the State and Superior Courts of Georgia, the Georgia Court of Appeals, the Georgia Supreme Court, and the United States District Court for the Northern District of Georgia.
+Thomas has represented and advised clients in a wide range of employment matters including the Service Contract Act, the Davis-Bacon Act, OSHA, Title VII, the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), the Family Medical Leave Act (FMLA), the Fair Labor Standards Act (FLSA), and the Affordable Care Act (ACA).
+Thomas assists employers in negotiating and drafting employment contracts, evaluating covenants not to compete, revising handbooks, and drafting drug testing plans and policies involving the ADA, HIPAA, the Drug Free Workplace Act and privacy issues.
+Thomas aids employers responding to wage deduction orders for student loans, wage deduction orders for child support, orders for medical support, tax liens, and garnishments.
+Recently, Thomas started representing client with government contracts in bid protests before the GAO, with contract bid protests, and Contract Disputes Act cases in the U.S. Court of Federal Claims.
+Thomas has successfully defended employers in unemployment matters before the Georgia Department of Labor Unemployment Compensation Appeals Division, the Board of Review, and the Superior Courts.

 Thomas graduated early from the University of Georgia with a Bachelor of Arts degree, cum laude, in History.
 While in undergrad Thomas made Dean’s List nine of his eleven quarters and was elected to membership in the honorary societies of Phi Beta Kappa, Phi Kappa Phi, Golden Key Honor Society and Phi Eta Sigma.
 Thomas played trumpet for four years with the University of Georgia Redcoat Marching Band and UGA Concert band and played one year with the UGA Derbies and Jazz Band II.
 Thomas returned to Athens for law school and received his Doctor of Jurisprudence degree, cum laude, from the University of Georgia School of Law.